amione/photo_blog_rebuild/_posts/2011-10-15-nazi-coffee.md

 ---

 Look for the orange symbol on the brown can.
 This is actually the Buddhist version of this symbol.
-Seen at Shabu Zen in Boston's China Town.
+Seen at Shabu Zen in Boston's Chinatown.

 [![look closely](../uploads/SNC00029.jpg){:.lead}](../uploads/SNC00029.jpg)